postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/msbuild-properties.md

 # Reading MSBuild properties

-Instead or additionally to having a programmatic configuraiton API, an aspect can accept configuration by reading MSBuild properties using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.
+In addition to or as an alternative to a programmatic configuration API, an aspect can accept configuration by reading MSBuild properties using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.

-This strategy allows to configure the aspect without modifying the source code.
-It can be useful when you want the aspect to behave differently according to a property supplied from the command line, for instance.
+This strategy enables the aspect to be configured without modifying the source code.
+This can be useful when you want the aspect to behave differently according to a property supplied from the command line, for example.

-Another benefit of accepting MSBuild properties for configuration is that they can be defined in `Directory.Build.props` and shared among all projects in the repository.
-For details, see [Customize the build by folder](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory) in the Visual Studio documentation.
+Another advantage of accepting MSBuild properties for configuration is that they can be defined in `Directory.Build.props` and shared among all projects in the repository.
+For more details, refer to [Customize the build by folder](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory) in the Visual Studio documentation.

 ## Exposing MSBuild properties

-MSBuild properties are not visible to Metalama by default: you must instruct MSBuild to pass it to the compiler using the `CompilerVisibleProperty` item.
+By default, MSBuild properties are not visible to Metalama: you must instruct MSBuild to pass them to the compiler using the `CompilerVisibleProperty` item.

 We recommend the following approach to consume a configuration property: